CTV’s under-tapped opportunities for marketers

 CTV content categories

 Highly competitive categories with premium household audiences: CTV content categories that offer high-value inventory with high CPMs are in great demand.
-On the Smaato (a Verve Group company) CTV exchange, these highly competitive categories with premium household audiences include the news category as well as food and drink.
+On the Smaato (a Verve company) CTV exchange, these highly competitive categories with premium household audiences include the news category as well as food and drink.
 Increased prices and aggressive competition aren’t reasons to avoid given advertising categories, of course.
 The reason these categories are in demand is because the value of their audiences has been demonstrated time and again.
 The high CPMs and spend are also reflective of the fact that these verticals have a high frequency of consumption from high-quality audiences.

 Categories with a clear opportunity for marketers to bid and win: On the flip side, when a category attracts strong ad spend while maintaining low CPMs, advertisers have a clear opportunity to bid and win in these categories.
 At present, we see these interesting dynamics at play in the technology category.
 The value of these audiences tends to be high, and so does the availability of inventory—a win-win for the right advertisers.